adner/adner.github.io/_posts/2025-10-25-custom-knowledge-copilot-studio.markdown

 ![alt text](/images/251025/image-2.png)

-Then, we use the HTTP Request action to call an Azure Function that is responsible for calling Dataverse and respond in a format that Copilot Studio understands (more on the Azure Function below), and saves the response to a variable:
+Then, we use the HTTP Request action to call an Azure Function that is responsible for calling Dataverse and responds in a format that Copilot Studio understands (more on the Azure Function below), and saves the response to a variable:

 ![alt text](/images/251025/image-3.png)